 Let’s click on the “SEO for Beginners” video.

-As you can see, on YouTube search results, Ahrefs is ranking #1 for the keyword term “SEO for beginners” which is totally awesome.
+As you can see, on YouTube search results, Ahrefs is ranking #1 for the keyword term “SEO for beginners,” which is fantastic.

-If you visit that video, you’ll also find that they’ve properly optimized that video by including in their description, pinned comment and title.
+If you visit that video, you’ll also find that they’ve correctly optimized that video by including it in their description, pinned comment, and title.

 There you go!

-That’s how you can use your competitors’ to your own advantage: find their popular videos, create video tutorials around those topics and properly optimize.
+That’s how you can use your competitors’ to your advantage: find their popular videos, create video tutorials around those topics, and adequately optimize.

 #8.
 Learn how to optimize your videos properly

 Video optimization is the key to ranking on top of YouTube search results.